RolandTaverner/imagesort/README.md

 # imagesort
-Console utility to sort photos from Google Takeout by date
+Console utility to sort photos from Google Takeout (or any directory with a lot of photos) by date.